Installing an invisible fence costs between $1,000 and $3,400, but most homeowners pay around $1,325 on the project.

 Want to help us improve our cost data?
 Send us a recent project quote to costquotes@angi.com.
 Quotes and personal information will not be shared publicly.

-An invisible fence does need to form a complete loop to work properly.
+An invisible fence needs to form a complete loop to work properly.
 Allowing gaps in the invisible loop will cause issues with radio signaling and create opportunities and ways for your pet to wander without their collar alerting you or them.
+Make sure you know how to find a break in an invisible fence to ensure there is a complete loop.

 How close a dog can get to the invisible fence will depend solely on your preferences.
 You can set the dog collar to alert them about 10 feet away, a foot away, or to only alert them when they’ve crossed past the designated play area.